Backwards-N/Backwards-N.github.io/README.md

 Please contribute and don't be afraid to submit new ideas for projects!
 I'm likely to accept anything provided it isn't hateful (or trolling.)

-# Things to do.
+# Things to do
-* php needs to be converted to AJAX.
-* SQL needs to be transferred to Firebase.
+* CSS improvements.

 # Current Projects